Skip to content Skip to Chat

 Your specialty as a professor begins at the bachelor’s level, so it’s important to think about the subject or field you’re most interested in.
 For example, if you want to eventually be a professor of poetry, then majoring in English will provide you with a strong foundation in the field.

-Step 4: Perform Well and Utilize Relationships
+Step 4: Perform Well and Cultivate Relationships

 Step 5: Take the GRE and Apply for Graduate School